One Piece Season 2: Release Date, Cast, and Details

 The main cast also includes Mackenyu as Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp, and Taz Skylar as Sanji.

-Their dynamic, first showcased in Season 1, is still very much alive in Season 2.
-The extreme training the actors underwent for this season, from combat to script work, is really a show of their love for this anime that they have brought to life.
+Their dynamic, first showcased in Season 1, is still alive in Season 2.
+The extreme training the actors underwent for this season, from combat to script work, shows their love for this anime that they have brought to life.

 With Season 2, fan-favorite characters from the Arabasta storyline get introduced, heightening the depth and tension in the story.